 The higher your score, the more lenders trust that you’ll pay back the money you borrowed.
 The lower your score, the less lenders believe that you’ll pay them back.
 So a credit score only really matters when you’re taking on debt from a lender like a bank, or trying to prove your reliability to a third party, such as a landlord.

 Credit scores range from 300 to 900.
 Lenders believe that higher number indicates a better chance that you’ll repay your debt.

 Your credit score is considered good once it hits 660.
 At 725, it’s very good and over 760 it’s excellent.
 That’s the range you want to be in since lenders will give you the best interest rates and terms.
 Fair is from 659 to 560 560 and anything under 559 is poor.
-In this range you will probably still be able to get credit from somewhere, but you’ll probably have to pay a higher interest rate to make up for the bigger risk the lender is taking on.Wealthsimple Invest is an automated way to grow your money like the world's most sophisticated investors.
+In this range you will probably still be able to get credit from somewhere, but you’ll probably have to pay a higher interest rate to make up for the bigger risk the lender is taking on.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.